 Documented occurrences of this happening are extremely rare in adults; our soy sauce quaffing friend being one example and this case of a ship wrecked sailor being another.
 And this is because people just don’t tend to voluntarily ingest large amounts of salt or super salty liquids as it's rather unpalatable and goes against all our natural instincts to do so.

-Sodium content in blood, soy sauce, sea water, PH, and isotonic sports drinks
+Sodium content in blood and isotonic sports drinks

 Anyway, as you can see from the table below, even the most sodium-rich sports drinks (including our strongest 1500mg/l drink mixes) contain only a fraction of the amount of sodium that soy sauce or sea water does.
 And the crucial point here is that they contain sodium at a much lower concentration than that of blood, so when you drink them they contribute more water to your body than sodium (in relative terms).